hfloresr/Sandhog/docs/status.md

 ## Project Summary

-The ultimate goal of our project remains the same: to design and implement a learning algorithm that trains an agent to collaborate with another (human or non-human) agent to catch a pig in Minecraft according to the rules of [The Malmo Collaborative AI Challenge](https://www.microsoft.com/en-us/research/academic-program/collaborative-ai-challenge/# "Challenge Homepage").
+The focus our project is to design and implement a learning algorithm that trains an agent to collaborate with another (human or non-human) agent to catch a pig in Minecraft according to the rules of [The Malmo Collaborative AI Challenge](https://www.microsoft.com/en-us/research/academic-program/collaborative-ai-challenge/# "Challenge Homepage").

-We have since defined, however, an initial subgoal: to design and implement a prototype of this algorithm using off-the-shelf Q-learning methods.
+We have defined our baseline agent to be one that uses $$A^{*}$$ to determine the shortest distance to the pig to aid in capturing the pig.
+We aim to improve our baseline by using reinfocement learning and train an agent to maximize aggregate future rewards.

+Given the complexity of the collaborative challenge, we will employ off-the-shelf reinforcement learning algorithms to provide the necessary flexibility to explore various reinforcement design paradigms along with parameter tuning.

 ## Approach